mahmoudchaer/DeepMed/docker_for_images/README_anomaly_detection.md

    - Include only normal (non-anomalous) samples in the training set
    - Use consistent lighting, angle, and scale in your images
    - For best results, use at least 100+ normal samples
-   - Include a YAML file with meaningful class names for better interpretation
+   - Images can be in any folder structure within the zip file

 2. **Training Parameters**:
    - Start with Level 3 (balanced) for most applications